Skip to main content

 Refurbished and lower-cost paths that are realistic

-Refurbished hearing aids: These can be a very good option when they come through a real program such as the Hearing Aid Project or a licensed clinic.
+Refurbished hearing aids: These can be a good option when they come through a real program or licensed clinic.
 Ask what brand, age, warranty, fitting support, and follow-up care are included.
 Do not assume online marketplace hearing aids are safe or useful just because they are cheap.

-Over-the-counter hearing aids: The Food and Drug Administration says over-the-counter hearing aids are for adults age 18 and older with perceived mild to moderate hearing loss.
-They are not right for severe or complex loss, and they are not the same as personal sound amplification products.
-The National Institute on Deafness and Other Communication Disorders also explains the difference.
+Over-the-counter hearing aids: FDA rules say over-the-counter hearing aids are for adults age 18 and older with perceived mild to moderate hearing loss.
+They are not right for children, severe loss, complex loss, sudden loss, or hearing loss with warning signs.
+They are also not the same as personal sound amplification products.

 If you need hearing support now but cannot afford prescription aids yet, temporary help may still matter.
 Ask about amplified phones, TV systems, remote microphones, caption features on smartphones, and other assistive listening devices.